What Makes a Great Email Marketing Analytics Report

 4. Create Goals and Annotations to Highlight Important Insights

-While a summary is a great add-on to include on your client’s email marketing analytics report, sometimes it’s more impactful to have notes directly on graphs and data points.
+While a summary is a great add-on to include on your client’s email marketing metrics report, sometimes it’s more impactful to have notes directly on graphs and data points.
 That’s where goals and annotations come in.

 Similarly, perhaps you’ve exceeded your client’s goal of 1,000 downloadable guides in their last email marketing campaign.
 As their trusted marketing agency, you’ll want to highlight this goal visually while recommending a higher target for the upcoming quarter.